Pappardelle with Mushroom Ragout

 • olive oil for frying

-• garden cress for serving
+• cress for sprinkling

 Instructions